kinshuk4/daily-coding-problem-solutions/problem751_800/README.md

 Using a read7() method that returns 7 characters from a file, implement readN(n) which reads n characters.

 For example, given a file with the content “Hello world”, three read7() returns “Hello w”, “orld” and then “”.

+## Daily Coding Problem: Problem #775 [Easy]

+This problem was asked by Snapchat.

+Given an array of time intervals (start, end) for classroom lectures (possibly overlapping), find the minimum number of rooms required.

+For example, given [(30, 75), (0, 50), (60, 150)], you should return 2.